DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction

 \subsection{Feature encoder}

-All preprocessed representations -- $\mathbf{E}_{\text{path}}$, $\mathbf{E}_{\text{drug}}$, and $\mathbf{E}_{\text{sub}}$-- are transformed by modality--specific feed--forward neural networks (FFNs) that serve as feature encoders.
-These encoders project heterogeneous, high--dimensional inputs into a shared latent space while preserving the structural priors inherent to each modality.
-In particular, pathway–gene mappings encode biological organization, whereas drug-- and substructure--level embeddings capture chemical semantics at different structural resolutions.
+All preprocessed representations --$\mathbf{E}_{\text{path}}$, $\mathbf{E}_{\text{drug}}$, and $\mathbf{E}_{\text{sub}}$-- are transformed by modality-specific feed-forward neural networks (FFNs) that serve as feature encoders.
+These encoders project heterogeneous, high-dimensional inputs into a shared latent space while preserving the structural priors inherent to each modality.
+In particular, pathway-gene mappings encode biological organization, whereas drug- and substructure-level embeddings capture chemical semantics at different structural resolutions.

 Formally, the encoded feature representations are given by

 where